 - The red pepper flakes and parsley are used mostly for garnish, so you can skip them if you don't have them on hand.

 Cook the steak.
 Start by seasoning the steak and grilling it.
-Generally speaking, you should grill it for about 2 minutes per side for medium-rare, or a total of 3 minutes in a dual-contact grill.
-If you're using a New York strip, as I do in the video below, you should also briefly cook the fat strip.
+Generally speaking, you should grill it for about 2 minutes per side for medium rare.
+If you're pan-frying the steak and are aiming for medium rare, you'll need to cook it for 2-3 minutes per side over medium-high heat.

 Fry the eggs.
 While the meat is resting, quickly fry the eggs in butter or avocado oil.
-I like to use round molds to make round eggs, as shown in the photo below, but this is not mandatory.
+If you'd like the eggs to have a pretty round shape, use an egg frying pan:

 Season and serve.
 Season the dish with salt, black pepper, red pepper flakes, and parsley, then serve.

-Even though we're using a thin steak here, it's still a good idea to cover it and let it rest for a few minutes after it's cooked.
-You can cook the eggs while the steak rests, ensuring it remains nice and juicy.
+Even though we're using a thin steak, it's still a good idea to cover it and let it rest for a few minutes after it's cooked, as shown in the photo below.
+You can cook the eggs while the steak rests, making sure it remains juicy.

 Recipe FAQs

-Any relatively thin cut of beef will work.
-But whenever I find a chuck eye at the store, I stock up.
-It's such a lovely, marbled cut.
-It's almost as nice as ribeye but much cheaper.
+Any relatively thin cut will work.
+But whenever I find Chuck Eye steaks at the store, I stock up and freeze them.
+It's a wonderfully marbled cut, almost as nice as a ribeye steak, but much cheaper.

-Other good options include sirloin, a bit tough but very flavourful, and New York strip steak.
+Other good options include sirloin, which is a bit tough but very flavourful, and New York strip steak.
+The photo below shows a thin cut of strip steak that I often use when making this recipe.

 Sure, why not?
-Especially if you add a side of veggies or a salad (like this tomato salad).
+Especially if you add a quick side of veggies (like this steamed broccoli) or a salad (like this cherry tomato salad).
 It's a delicious and filling dinner, so don't feel like you can only eat it for breakfast.

 Serving Suggestions